 Most companies that offer guaranteed acceptance funeral insurance set an age range that applicants must fall within to be eligible for coverage.

 Typically, the range is from around age 45 to age 80 or so.
 This doesn’t mean that coverage ceases on an insured person’s eightieth birthday; just that a policy must be initially issued before the prospective insured reaches age 80 (or whatever that insurance company’s maximum age happens to be).

-In exchange for guaranteed acceptance, the cost of the life insurance policy will be a little higher, and coverage will be limited during an initial waiting period (usually two years) after the policy is issued.
+In exchange for guaranteed acceptance, the cost of the life insurance policy will be a little higher, and coverage will be limited during an initial waiting period (usually two years but sometimes three) after the policy is issued.

-All sample burial insurance rates are for informational purposes, are subject to change, and must be qualified for.
+All sample no waiting period burial insurance rates are for informational purposes, are subject to change, and must be qualified for.

 $25,000 Burial Insurance Rates ages 50-59

 All whole life rates shown below are fixed and will stay the same for your lifetime.

 |Policy Type||Level Benefit||Graded Benefit||Guaranteed Issue|

 $25,000 Burial Insurance Rates ages 60-69